YushanWang9801/yushanwang9801.github.io/public/pages/20240811_seperation_front_backend.md

 ## Final Thought: Templates Are Training Wheels
 Templates are great for your first “I built something!” moment—like training wheels on a bike.
 But to go faster, turn sharper, and tackle bigger hills (read: cooler projects), you need to take them off.

-Separation of frontend and backend isn’t just for “pros”—it’s for *you*, the learner, to build better apps and become a more capable developer.
+Separation of frontend and backend isn’t just for “pros”—it’s for you, the learner, to build better apps and become a more capable developer.
 Start small, mess up, and iterate.
 You’ve got this.